 Someone interested in a local plumbing service might make one of the following searches.

-In an instant, Google searches it's database and finds the most relevant results based on the user’s intent.
+In an instant, Google searches its database and finds the most relevant results based on the user’s intent.

 *the last keyword example I included for a reason.
-It can often be challenging to rank for some phrases if they have a lot of search volume.
+It can often be challenging to rank some phrases if they have a lot of search volume.
 Targeting specific informational keywords with your content can be another way to help users find you online.

 Quite simply, because business owners and website owners need to be found.
 If they offer an answer to a question, the site may be put in front of thousands of people.
 People who have searched for that information,

-As an SEO, it’s my job & other SEO's, to make sure you show up for the right thing at the right time, to the right people!
+As an SEO, it’s my job & other SEOs, to make sure you show up for the right thing at the right time to the right people!

 SEO increases your traffic.
-What’s the point of writing a piece of content, if no one ever sees it?
+What’s the point of writing a piece of content if no one ever sees it?

 We acknowledge that not all content is created equally.
-For example, there are quite a few pieces on our site that we may have shared socially, such as company news, awards, and so on.
-But the rest of the pages, our services, we want people to FIND us.
+For example, there are quite a few pieces on our site that we may have shared socially, such as company news, awards, etc. But the rest of the pages, our services, want people to FIND us.
 And we are in a highly competitive niche.
 Imagine trying to be found for SEO related content when everyone who manages to rank highly for that term is good at it!.
 We have to work twice as hard with our own site.

-As a business or marketing professional, we are pretty sure you want to get your pages to show up for the right words, in a search engine.
+As a business or marketing professional, we are sure you want to get your pages to show up for the right words in a search engine.
 Depending on how often people search for a specific term, you can potentially show up thousands of times a day.
 That’s the dream, right?

 All marketing avenues have their place.
 While we are big fans of PPC advertising, we never discount the value of SEO.
-In fact, SEO comes first, and its a fantastic and long-lasting way to grow your business and it's revenue.
+In fact, SEO comes first, and it’s a fantastic and long-lasting way to grow your business and its revenue.

 You do tend to see these articles floating around.
-Usually in a desperate bid to get people to buy paid ad services.
+Usually, in a desperate bid to get people to buy paid ad services.
 One of our best qualities as an agency is knowing the value of both – especially when done together.

 The landscape of SEO changes continuously.
 Google seems to have a new algorithm update every few weeks.
-Whilst it sometimes seems like they can’t leave well enough alone, if you follow good white-hat SEO tactics, recent algorithm changes often benefit you by sweeping away many of the websites that are breaking the rules.
+Whilst it sometimes seems like they can’t leave well enough alone, if you follow good white-hat SEO tactics, recent algorithm changes often benefit you by sweeping away many of the websites breaking the rules.

 SEO has also become much more competitive.
 Once something a savvy business owner might sit up at night doing.
 Stuffing as many keywords as they could into their footer, pages and meta tags.
 And being delighted when they showed up, it’s now a lot more intelligent.

 Firstly, SEO costs time.
 You don’t need a technical degree or any special skills to be good at SEO.
-You just have to learn and follow a series of simple, logical and repeatable steps.
+You just have to learn and follow simple, logical and repeatable steps.
 Read our post about the basics of on-page SEO and our On-Page SEO checklist if you want to know more.

-To do SEO Well, its good to invest in a few paid tools, like SEMRUSH, or Ahrefs, to help you monitor and manage your SEO Strategy.
+To do SEO well, it’s good to invest in a few paid tools, like SEMRUSH, or Ahrefs, to help you monitor and manage your SEO Strategy.

-I like our clients, you have neither the desire nor the inclination to spend hours doing this, you can hire an agency to do the work for you.
+I like our clients; you have neither the desire nor the inclination to spend hours doing this.
+You can hire an agency to do the work for you.

 Our agency fees start from as little as £600 per month for local SEO campaigns.

 Be aware, though – that it should be an ongoing process.
-Although SEO is earned, if you stop doing it, you will see a fall in your rankings, - google likes freshness.
+Although SEO is earned, if you stop doing it, you will see a fall in your rankings – google likes freshness.